Private Ege High School: History

-Özel Ege Lisesi was the first high school that was invited from İzmir to the Global Young Leaders Conference in the US in 2003.
-In addition, Özel Ege was one of the first educational institutions conducting three different Comenius Projects in collaboration with many European partners in the same year.
+Private Ege High School was the first high school that was invited from İzmir to the Global Young Leaders Conference in the US in 2003.
+In addition, Private Ege was one of the first educational institutions conducting three different Comenius Projects in collaboration with many European partners in the same year.
 The Comenius Project which was conducted in partnership with Denmark was the first language project in Turkey.

-Achieving 100% success rate in university placement in 2005, Özel Ege Lisesi ranked the first in İzmir.
-In the same year, the school won the Jury's Special Award in the Aegean Quality Awards Competition, which was repeated three years later. Özel Ege was also the first school to win the Quality Award in the education and services sector.
+Achieving 100% success rate in university placement in 2005, Private Ege High School ranked the first in İzmir.
+In the same year, the school won the Jury's Special Award in the Aegean Quality Awards Competition, which was repeated three years later.
+Private Ege was also the first school to win the Quality Award in the education and services sector.

-Achieving 94% success rate in university entrance exam in 2006 and 98% in 2007, Özel Ege Lisesi ranked first in İzmir for two consecutive years.
+Achieving 94% success rate in university entrance exam in 2006 and 98% in 2007, Private Ege High School ranked first in İzmir for two consecutive years.

-In 2009, Özel Ege Lisesi got the first place out of 362 schools in İzmir with 100% success rate in university placement.
+In 2009, Private Ege High School got the first place out of 362 schools in İzmir with 100% success rate in university placement.
 Throughout the country, the school took the eighth place with Mathematics-Science subscore among 297 private Anatolian high schools.

 In addition, out of 69 public and private Anatolian high schools in İzmir, it took first place with the 2010 scores of YGS 1–2, YGS 3-4 and YGS 5-6 (all are the first stage subscores before accession to college).
-Out of 312 private Anatolian high schools in Turkey, Özel Ege was also ranked first in LYS with Science-Mathematics and Turkish-Mathematics scores (second stage subscores of Undergraduate Placement Exam).
+Out of 312 private Anatolian high schools in Turkey, Private Ege was also ranked first in LYS with Science-Mathematics and Turkish-Mathematics scores (second stage subscores of Undergraduate Placement Exam).
 It was ranked second in the complete Anatolian High School League Tables consisting of 1.111 public and private Anatolian high schools.

 In 2010, the school founded the Science Committee under the administration of co-chairs who hold Ph.D. degrees in Biochemistry and Mathematics.
-Same year Özel Ege Lisesi was a top-ranked school based on YGS-3, YGS-4 and YGS-5 scores out of 70 public and private Anatolian high schools in İzmir.
-Last but not least, in the league tables of private Anatolian high schools in the country, Özel Ege Lisesi has been placed between the second and the sixth ranks in all types of scores among 334 schools in YGS and 329 schools in LYS.
+Same year Private Ege High School was a top-ranked school based on YGS-3, YGS-4 and YGS-5 scores out of 70 public and private Anatolian high schools in İzmir.
+Last but not least, in the league tables of private Anatolian high schools in the country, Private Ege High School has been placed between the second and the sixth ranks in all types of scores among 334 schools in YGS and 329 schools in LYS.

-Özel Ege Lisesi celebrated its 25th anniversary in 2012.
+Private Ege High School celebrated its 25th anniversary in 2012.
 This was also the year in which the school radio first started its test broadcast.